unaivicente/FinalProjectAIDL/README.md

 * Classify speech commands in their respective and correct labels
 * Tune our model to be the most efficient possible

-The deep neural networks used:
+The deep neural networks tested:
 * CNN
 * LSTM
 * GRU